-Account Flag: Reach out to primary account owner before contacting organization!
+Account Flag: Reach out to the primary account owner before contacting the organization!

 This warning requires a UW Salesforce User to contact the Primary Account Owner listed in the Relationship Management Team before reaching out to the organization.
 This practice ensures that significant partnerships maintain a more formal communication process.

-Example: Students in a CALS bioscience student organization wants to approach Promega for sponsorship funds to attend a national biotechnology conference.
+Example: Students in a CALS bioscience student organization want to approach Promega for sponsorship funds to attend a national biotechnology conference.
 The group approaches CALS Career Services staff for a company lead.
-The CALS Career Services looks up Promega in Salesforce and sees the "Reach out to record owner before contacting record!" warning on the Account.
-The User contacts the Primary Account Owner instead of reaching out directly to Promega.
+CALS Career Services looks up Promega in Salesforce and sees the "Reach out to record owner before contacting record!" warning on the Account.
+The user then contacts the Primary Account Owner instead of reaching out directly to Promega.

 Account Naming Conventions

 Users should provide as much clarity as possible when creating naming Accounts.
-Organization's full names should be used whenever possible and acronyms and abbreviations should be avoided.
+The organization’s full name should be used whenever possible and acronyms and abbreviations should be avoided.

 Example: Johnson Controls, Inc. should be named as such in this Salesforce instance.
 This company is often referred to as JCI.
 This acronym should be avoided.
-Only use the acronym / abbreviation when the organization operates exclusively with this shortened name, such as, 3M for Minnesota, Manufacturing, and Mining Company.
+Only use acronyms or abbreviations when the organization operates exclusively with this shortened name, such as 3M for Minnesota Manufacturing and Mining Company.

-Administrative Accounts are a feature in Salesforce that allow individual people, Contacts, to be an Account.
+Administrative Accounts are a Salesforce feature that enables individual people (Contacts) to be Accounts.
 This allows an individual Contact to be affiliated to multiple Accounts over time.
 When creating a Contact, simply follow instructions to enter in the Last Name of the Contact in the Administrative Account field.

 Example: LeBron Kapernick, the recruiter for Harley Davidson, sent a web inquiry about the upcoming career and internship fair.
-LeBron is not in the Salesforce instance so it was created as a Lead.
+LeBron is not in the Salesforce instance so the record is created as a Lead.
 In the process of creating the Lead, LeBron Kapernick is entered into the system with his name and the Kapernick Administrative Account.
 Once he is contacted he is converted into an official Contact and then affiliated with Harley Davidson.

 Affiliated Contacts on an Account are often the staff of that organization.
-This may also include some UW faculty who work as a private consultant or are a named professor of that organization.
+This may also include UW faculty members who work as private consultants or are named professors of that organization.

 Affiliating UW named professors with organization Account

 Example: Brian Yandell is the American Family Insurance named chair of the Am Fam Data Science Institute.
-He is not a User of Salesforce, first make him a Contact under the Data Science Institute Account and then make him an Affiliated Contact with American Family Insurance.
+He is not a User of Salesforce.
+First, make him a Contact under the Data Science Institute Account.
+Then make him an Affiliated Contact with American Family Insurance.

 Affiliations (Affiliated Accounts)

 Many Accounts, especially companies, have partnerships with other Accounts.
-User can track these connections using Affiliated Accounts.
+Users can track these connections using Affiliated Accounts.

 Example: Colony Brands is a consortium member of the UWE-Business Consortium.
-To note this, in the Account, navigate to related tab and add a new Affiliations (Affiliated Accounts).
+To note this, in the Account, navigate to the Related tab and add a new Affiliations (Affiliated Accounts) record.

 Campaigns for Mass Emails and Outreach

-Allows Users to manage a Lists for regular outreach.
-Note: Users may have to locate in the Campaigns object in the App Launcher (the 9-dot button on the far left of the navigation bar.)
+Allows users to manage lists for regular outreach.
+Note: Users may have to locate the Campaigns object in the App Launcher (the 9-dot button on the far left of the navigation bar.)